wisigonzalez/ya-ganaste-app-test/README.md

 1. npm install
 2. cd ios && pod install && cd ..
-2. npm run ios
+3. npm run ios
-3. see the magic
+4. see the magic

 If you wish run the project in android:

 1. npm install
+2. go to android folder and create the file local.properties with next line `sdk.dir=$HOME/Library/Android/sdk`
-2. npm run android
+3. npm run android
-3. see the magic
+4. see the magic

 If you wish run the test, then: